cougar2009/ical2slackstatus/README.md

 Please add any enhancement requests, issues, bugs, questions, etc as issues on this github repo.
 Pull requests are welcome.
 Discussions around this are done in the #crazy-friday channel in slack.

-## TODO
-* Add a way to change the emoji based on the name of the event or the location of the event